hubertkolcz/NoiseVsRandomness/presentations/SPEECH_SCENARIO_19SLIDES_FINAL.md

 **[Our contribution - frame carefully]**

 > "Our contribution is an ML-driven framework to analyze RNG noise characteristics through entropy monitoring and hardware metrics—gate fidelity, Bell correlation.
-We demonstrate statistical fingerprinting on simulator data, then validate on 30 synthetic devices to separate real results from statistical artifacts."
+We demonstrate statistical fingerprinting on N=3 real IBMQ simulators, then validate with proper statistical power on 30 synthetic devices.
+This two-phase approach separates preliminary findings from statistically validated results."

 **[Critical framing]**